-- we evaluated the Company's reconciliation showing the movement in the investments in restitution points during the year, and: - in the case of acquisitions, we inspected, on a sample basis, the purchase agreements and the title certificates for the restitution points acquired by the Company during the year; and - in the case of redemptions, we compared, on a sample basis, the documents relating to the cash redemption of restitution points, issued by the National Authority for Property Restitution with the relevant bank statement; - we reconciled the portfolio of the Company at the financial year-end date to a statement issued by the National Authority for Property Restitution; - we evaluated the appropriateness of the model used to measure the carrying amount of the investments in restitution points, applying the principles of the applicable financial reporting framework; and - we evaluated the credit risk assessment of the relevant jurisdiction by reference to the country's credit rating, historical repayments and other external information.
+- we evaluated the Company's reconciliation showing the movement in the investment value of the restitution points during the year, and: - in the case of acquisitions, we inspected, on a sample basis, the purchase agreements and the title certificates for the restitution points acquired by the Company during the year; and - in the case of redemptions, we compared, on a sample basis, the documents relating to the cash redemption of restitution points, issued by the National Authority for Property Restitution with the relevant bank statement; - we reconciled the portfolio of the Company at the financial year-end date to a statement issued by the National Authority for Property Restitution. - we performed a reconciliation of the movement in the number of restitution points and conducted independent searches with the National Authority for Property Restitution to confirm payment titles issued during the year; - we obtained confirmation from a public notary that there was no disposal of restitution points by the Company during the year; - we evaluated the appropriateness of the model used to measure the carrying amount of the investments in restitution points, applying the principles of the applicable financial reporting framework; and - we evaluated the credit risk assessment of the relevant jurisdiction by reference to the country's credit rating, historical repayments and other external information.